boustrophedon/boustrophedon.github.io/posts/halldisplay.md

 It's really easy and fun to get started writing code for microcontrollers in Rust!
 CAD is also pretty fun.

 *Thanks to Neil Chen and Stan Zhang for reviewing a draft of this post*

+Update 2023-10-13: *Thanks to Hacker News commentators doodlebugging and goosinmouse for pointing out some issues with the temperature scale and min/max values that I believe I've fixed.*